bekk/react-native-workshop/README.md

 ##2.
 Show messages

-The second task will be to show all the messages in a scrollable list.
+The second task is to show all the messages in a scrollable list.
 We will for now ignore the newly created new message component and focus on displaying messages.
 It will all be connected in assignment 3.

 <img src="https://raw.githubusercontent.com/bekk/react-native-workshop/master/screenshots/ios-listview.png" alt="Image of IOS list messages screen" width="350" />
 <img src="https://raw.githubusercontent.com/bekk/react-native-workshop/master/screenshots/android-listview.png" alt="Image of Android list message screen" width="350" />